 ✅ Step-by-step explanations for questions and exercises

-✅ Suggestions for repeat tasks to reinforce learning
+✅ Suggestions for review tasks to deepen learning

-💡 The advantage: Participants receive immediate feedback, which has been shown to increase their motivation and learning success.
-Trainers, on the other hand, are noticeably relieved and can focus on other tasks.
+The advantage: Course participants receive immediate feedback, which demonstrably increases their motivation and learning success.
+Instructors and trainers, on the other hand, will feel noticeably relieved and can focus on other tasks.

-3. Personalized learning paths: suitable and individual learning content
+3. Personalized learning paths: appropriate and individual learning content

 Not all learners start a course with the same prior knowledge.
 AI can help automatically adapt learning content to the individual knowledge level:

-Which topics has the participant already understood well?
+Which topics has the course participant already understood well?

-Which learning formats work best for the participant?
+Which learning formats work best for the course participant?

-The learning path is based on the individual learning progress in the course.
-This makes digital learning more efficient and ensures that participants feel better supported.
+The learning path aligns with the individual learning progress in the course.
+This makes digital learning more efficient and ensures that course participants feel better supported.

 4. Summaries & knowledge preparation: ideal for busy teams

-One of the most commonly used application cases of AI is compressing content.
-During course creation, you can have long technical texts, extensive documentation, or training materials summarized automatically.
-This means: quicker entry, clearer orientation, and less time commitment for participants.
+One of the most frequently used application cases of AI is compressing content.
+When creating courses, you can automatically summarize long professional texts, extensive documentation, or training materials.
+For course participants, this means: faster entry, clearer orientation, and less time commitment.

 Also popular are: